-Everything is in permanent motion and vibration.
-Nothing is still for a second.
-Although all is Mind and consciousness, the different manifestations of matter, energy, mind and spirit arise from varying rates of vibration.
-The highest rate of vibration is the Universal Mind and the very lowest is the coarsest material solid.
-By learning how to handle this vibration, it is possible for the individual to manipulate material and spiritual forms.
+Vibration - Everything is in permanent motion and vibration.
+Nothing is still for a moment.
+Although All is Mind and consciousness, the different manifestations of matter, energy, mind and spirit arise from varying rates of vibration.
+The highest rate of vibration is the Universal Mind and the lowest is the coarsest material solid.

-Everything flows and has its tides.
+Rhythm- Everything material flows and has its tides.
 All things rise and fall.
 The only constant is a state of change following a rhythm of ebb and flow.
-This movement is seen in the tides of the ocean, the seasons and the breath.
-It occurs, over longer periods, in human and animal life, in businesses, community projects and in still longer periods in nations and empires.
-The pattern is birth, growth, a plateau of maturity, and then gentle decay and finally death.
-An understanding of this ‘Breathing of Energy’ is helpful when working with the changes experienced in the material world such as the regular periods of economic growth and recession.
+This movement is seen in the tides of the ocean, the seasons, the breath and the cycle of birth, maturity and death.
+An understanding of this ‘Breathing of Energy’ is helpful when understanding facets of the material world such as periods of economic growth and recession.

 This concept is the essence of the principle of Karma